 Improving farm worker health through a holistic approach to health and safety.

 We have partnered with the ColoradoSPH Center for Global Health and two of the largest agricultural enterprises in Central America to better understand the health risks agricultural workers face and determine the most effective, feasible solutions to improve their health, safety, and well-being.
 Global temperatures are on the rise and as a result, these workers face greater health risks.
-As part of the University of Colorado Consortium on Climate Change and Health, a group of CU scientists researching the impact of climate on human health, we are working to understand how climate affects workers.
+As part of the University initiatives, a group of CU scientists are researching the impact of climate on human health, we are working to understand how climate affects workers.

 Particulate Exposure and Kidney Health.
 (March 2021 – December 2026)